fredym/xkcd_slim/README.md

 ### There are a few xkcd viewers out there.
 Why does the world need another one?

-I [wanted](a761783) to start a project to apply a couple of things I've learned about web apps development.
+I wanted (a761783) to start a project to apply a couple of things I've learned about web apps development.
 I also wanted to find out what else I still din't know and learn it.
 Here is the list of things I've discovered:

 * Same origin policy ([SOP])
 * Cross-origin resource sharing ([CORS])